 With a spatula, lift off any dough mixture sticking to the edge of the kneading bowl to maintain the ratio between individual ingredients.

-If you don't want to use a bread tin, form the dough ball, press it flat and fold the sides toward the center until you get the shape you want.
+Form a ball from the kneaded dough, press it flat and fold the sides towards the middle until you get the desired shape.

-Before baking, make 3-5 shallow cuts on the surface of the dough.
+Sprinkle the bread surface with water and make 3-5 shallow cuts on the loaf, as desired.
 This is your opportunity to be creative!

-Bake the bread in the center of the oven for 50 minutes.
+Bake the bread in the centre of the oven for 50 minutes.

-If you’ve baked a large amount, we recommend freezing the bread once it has cooled.
+If you have baked a large amount, we recommend freezing the bread once it has cooled.